VitalPBX/vitalpbx45_drbd_ha/README.md

 ---

 ## Install VitalPBX 4.5
-Install VitalPBX 4.5 on both servers.
+Install VitalPBX 4.5 on **Node 1 and Node 2**.
 Let's connect via SSH to each of them and run the following commands.
 ```
 apt install sudo
 wget https://repo.vitalpbx.com/vitalpbx/v4.5/pbx_installer.sh